benbusby/b2/README.md

 - Deleting a file
   - `b2_delete_file_version`

-The project is being actively developed, and more functionaly will likely be added in the near future.
+The project is being actively developed, and more functionality will likely be added in the near future.
 Existing functionality is unlikely to change and should be considered stable.